 • Keep a private record of what’s discussed

-How can you help employees experiencing menopause?
+How can you help employees experiencing menopausal symptoms?

-• Allow more work from home for those dealing with menopause
+• Allow for more working from home

 • Encourage workers dealing with symptoms to take the time off they need to stay healthy

-• Consider shifting roles and responsibilities during this time to allow employees to manage symptoms
+• Consider shifting roles and responsibilities during this time to allow employees to manage symptoms and explore treatment options such as menopausal hormone therapy

-How Maven supports members experiencing menopause
+How Maven supports women's health

-By offering members high-touch care navigation, specialized care teams, and evidence-based care management programs, Maven delivers the right care at the right time, all within a seamless virtual experience.
+By offering members high-touch care navigation, specialized health care teams, and evidence-based care management programs, Maven delivers the right care at the right time, all within a seamless virtual experience.
 To learn more, contact us today.

 Ready to get started with Maven?